 Secretary: Anna Malavisi

-Anna Malavisi defended her dissertation in philosophy at Michigan State University in October 2014.
-Her dissertation, Global development and its discontents: rethinking the theory and practice is a critical analysis of global development from an ethical and feminist epistemology perspective.
-Her philosophical interests include: practical and global ethics, feminist philosophy/epistemology, social and political thought and the philosophy of violence.
+Anna Malavisi is Assistant Professor in the Department of Philosophy & Humanistic Studies at Western Connecticut State University.
+She has a PhD in philosophy from Michigan State University.
+Her dissertation, Global development and its discontents: rethinking the theory and practice, is a critical analysis of global development from an ethical and feminist epistemology perspective.
+Her philosophical interests include: practical and global ethics, feminist philosophy/epistemology, social and political thought, environmental philosophy and the philosophy of violence.
 She has a Master of Health and International Development and has worked for 16 years in Latin America in the NGO sector in areas of development practice and management.
-She is also an active volunteer and non-violence trainer of the Meta Peace Team.
+Personal website: https://annamalavisi.com

 Jérôme Ballet (Université de Bordeaux, France)

 Jérôme Ballet is Assistant Professor in economics at the University of Bordeaux, France.
 He was researcher at UMI Resiliences, France and Madagascar, where he led a research program on household’s strategies facing poverty (2009-2013).
 He was senior lecturer at University of Versailles (1995-2008).
 He collaborates with several research units in Africa (in particular Côte d’Ivoire, Central African Republic, Madagascar, Mauritania).
 He is editor of the journal Ethics and economics (http://ethique-economique.net).